 Lyn’s leadership style encourages innovative working and developing leaders for the future.
 Lyn is outward looking in her quest for continuous school improvement and is part of several collaborative working groups with both special and mainstream schools including GSP, G15, GASSH and SWALSSs.

-Trustee Board & Member of Finance and Risk Audit Committee
+Chair of the Trust Board & Member of Finance and Risk Audit Committee

 David has worked in the voluntary sector for over 35 years, both overseas and in the UK.
 This has involved Director level appointments with a number of national charities, including disability charities such as Leonard Cheshire and Guide Dogs for the Blind, during which time he has led a number of large change management projects.